Nikolai Shchelokov: Early life and education

 Shchelokov was born in Almazna, a large Cossack village near Luhansk in Donbas region of Russian Empire, on 26 November 1910.

-His father was a mine worker, and Shchelokov himself began working in the mines when he was fifteen years old.
+His father was a mine worker, and Shchelokov himself began working in the mines when he was sixteen years old.
 He attended Dzerzhinsky Metallurgical Institute and received a bachelor's degree in metallurgical engineering in 1933.

 Career

 Communist Party

 Shchelokov joined the Communist Party of the Soviet Union in 1931.
 In 1938, he was appointed first secretary of its committee in the Krasnogvardeysky district of Dnipropetrovsk.
 From 1939 to 1941 he was the chairman of the Dnipropetrovsk City Soviet under Leonid Brezhnev who was the first secretary of the Dnipropetrovsk Oblast.
 Since then, Brezhnev and Shchelokov forged very strong ties and continued supporting each other in their political careers until Brezhnev's death.

 World War II

 At the start of World War II, Shchelokov was promoted to the rank of commissar in the Red Army while remaining the chairman of the City Soviet of Dnipropetrovsk.
 He served as a political commissar in the army from 1941 to 1946.